Liaocheng Shandong, China Travel Guide

 Convert remaining CNY if not keeping.

-Always factor in potential traffic delays when traveling to the airport or train station, especially during peak hours or holidays.
+Always account for potential traffic delays when traveling to the airport or train station, notably at busy times or holidays.
 Early arrival reduces stress for your onward journey.